gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

 * [[PAL Host ABI]]
 * [[Port Graphene PAL to Other hosts]]

-## How to Contact the Caintainers?
+## How to Contact the Maintainers?

 For any questions or bug reports, please send an email to support@graphene-project.io or post an issue on our GitHub repository: https://github.com/oscarlab/graphene/issues